On alternating-conjugate splitting methods: Constructing alternating-conjugate schemes

-\paragraph{Order 6.} A method $\Psi_h$ verifying the required 11 order conditions involves at least 6 stages, although one of the coefficients can be taken as a real number.
-Among all possible solutions, the one such that the sum of the absolute values of its coefficients achieves the minimum value is
+\paragraph{Order 6.} A method $\Psi_h$ verifying the required 11 order conditions involves at least 6 stages, although one of the coefficients can be taken as a real number. {By applying the same procedure as in the preceding case, we have found 101 distinct solutions, along with their complex conjugates, and the one with minimal value of the sum of the absolute values of its coefficients is}

 The final AC method reads